Alexey-Danilchenko/PhaseOne-IIQ-Tools/iiqutils/README.md

 # IIQ Utilities

 This is a command line utility that allows to explore and dump Phase One specific contents of the IIQ file sections and extract a digital back calibration files (those could be uploaded to back via Phase One Firmware Update utility if the back supports calibration data in case something goes wrong - good for backup).
+It can also do the same for calibration file if specified instead of IIQ (dump contents etc).

 ## Running IIQ Utilities

 The IIQ utils is essentially a command line tool and has the following format
 ```
-    iiqutils -clpdxfur <filename.IIQ> [tag1,tag2-tag3,...]
+    iiqutils -clpdxfur <filename> [tag1,tag2-tag3,...]

     Options (can be combined in any way):
             -c - extract the calibration file (written as <back serial>.cal)